MultiChain/multichain-feed-adapter/README.md

 MultiChain Feed Adapter
 =======================

 [MultiChain Enterprise](https://www.multichain.com/enterprise/) feeds are real-time event logs that make it easy to reflect the contents of a blockchain to any external database.
-A feed can contain information about the blocks in the chain, an
+A feed can contain information about the blocks in the chain, and the items in one or more streams (including unconfirmed transactions).

- the items in one or more streams (including unconfirmed transactions).
 The [MultiChain Feed Adapter](https://github.com/MultiChain/multichain-feed-adapter) is a free and open source Python tool for reading these feeds and writing to several popular databases.

 This adapter is licensed under the 3-clause BSD license, which is very liberal.
 You are free to fork and modify this adapter for your own purposes, including: